 While the name itself is a bit of a mouthful, EVGA’s brand new GeForce RTX 3090 is a well-built card, delivering unfathomable performance because of its 12-layer PCB, unique 23-phase VRM design, and the 360mm radiator to cool it all down.

 The EVGA GeForce RTX 3090 KINGPIN Hybrid Gaming is packed with features.
-The sheer amount of performance it is capable of delivering makes this beast of a GPU the Best RTX 3090 for overclocking.
+The sheer amount of performance it is capable of delivering makes this beast of a GPU the Runner-Up For The Best RTX 3090 for overclocking.

 - Built-in OLED Screen